What is Menopause?

-Menopause typically occurs in women starting around the age of 40.
-Menopause can sometimes occur in women younger than 40.
+It typically occurs in women starting around the age of 40.
+It can sometimes occur in women younger than 40.

-Menopause is caused by natural hormonal changes in your body that occur as you age.
-Early onset of menopause can also occur.
-Menopause that starts before age 40 is known as premature menopause.
-Causes for premature menopause can include:
+It is caused by natural hormonal changes in your body that occur as you age.
+Early onset can also occur.
+If it starts before age 40 is known as premature menopause.
+Causes can include:

 - Having a hysterectomy or certain types of surgeries

 - Certain autoimmune disorders

 Women who have premature menopause may be placed on hormone therapy until they reach the appropriate age of menopause.

 It is caused by time-based depletion of ovarian follicles.
 Although at birth there are 250,000 eggs, by menopause there are no more active follicles.
 There is no way to delay it.

 What Are The Signs And Symptoms?